JeffeyChou/jeffeychou.github.io/content/authors/admin/_index.md

     url: https://www.uestc.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a highly self-motivated junior student with a strong background in Mathematics, Physics, and artificial intelligence, passionate about ensuring explainable AI.
-My research interests include information theory, artificial intelligence, and interdisciplinary research in them.
+bio: BSc in Mathematics-Physics Fundamental Science (Elite Undergraduate Program, Yingcai Honors College, UESTC).

 # Interests to show in About widget
 interests:
   - Information Theory
   - Artificial Intelligence
-  - Interdisciplinary Research
+  - Interdisciplinary Research in AI

 # Education to show in About widget
 education: